Radda in Chianti · Tuscany

 The Black Rooster

-On 24 September 1716, Grand Duke Cosimo III de' Medici signed the decree that made Chianti Classico the first legally delimited wine region in the world.
-The boundaries he drew still hold.
+On 24 September 1716, Grand Duke Cosimo III de' Medici signed the decree that delimited Chianti Classico, among the first legally defined wine regions in the world.
+The boundaries still hold.

-Radda sits at 530 metres - the highest point of the zone, where the wines are leaner, more austere, more particular.
-The Black Rooster on every bottle traces its origin to a medieval contest between Florence and Siena: the Florentines starved their black rooster so it would crow before dawn, their rider set out hours early, and the border fell twelve kilometres from Siena.
-Giorgio Vasari painted the story on the ceiling of the Salone dei Cinquecento in the Palazzo Vecchio.
-DOCG since 1984.
-Gran Selezione since 2014.
+Radda sits at 530 metres, among the highest ground in the zone, where the wines are leaner and more particular.
+The Black Rooster traces to a medieval contest between Florence and Siena: the Florentines starved their rooster so it would crow before dawn, their rider set out early, and the border fell twelve kilometres from Siena.
+Vasari painted the story on the ceiling of the Salone dei Cinquecento.
+DOCG since 1984, Gran Selezione since 2014.

 Voices from the Guest Book